hadiyarajesh/flower/README.md

 ```

 ### Retrofit

-This is an Android-Only module, so it can only be used in Android Apps/Libs.
-It does not require the
+This is an Android-only module, so it can only be used in Android Apps/Libs.
+It does not require the KSP plugin.
-KSP plugin.

 ```gradle
 dependencies {